NUCLEAR-WAR/kamailio_jssip_webrtc/README.md

-# Kamailio with WebSocket an JsSIP in Docker
+# Kamailio with WebSocket and JsSIP on NGINX Webserverin in Docker

 Here is a docker container runs Kamailio as WebSocket/SIP Server and NGINX with simple JsSIP based WebSIP Client for Calls and messaging.